 It’s thought to have been created by Erskine Gwynne, an American writer who founded the monthly Boulevardier magazine in Paris.
 Replacing the gin with bourbon or rye, it’s clearly a cousin of the Negroni but don’t let that fool you, it is far more complex and interesting than its Italian relation.
 You still have that lovely bitterness of the Campari that mingles and plays with the sweetness of the red vermouth but, where the gin of the Negroni tends to add little but strength and crispness to the drink, the bourbon adds far more.
 The bourbon brings strength but also smoky warmth that makes it a far richer and more full-bodied drink.
 Some have called the Boulevardier an autumnal drink, and certainly it’s that, but it’s too good to have just one season a year.

-30ml Bourbon or Rye (I suggest Elijah Craig Small Batch)
+50ml Bourbon or Rye (I suggest Elijah Craig Small Batch or if you’d rather use Whisky, Monkey Shoulder is great)

-30ml Sweet Red Vermouth (I suggest Cocchi Vermouth di Torino)
+40ml Sweet Red Vermouth (Martini Rosso is fine but I suggest Cocchi Vermouth di Torino)

 Mix the three ingredients and serve over ice in a tumbler and garnish with a large orange peel.